 Safety issues have been required to be addressed as part of local general plans since 1971.
-The San Fernando earthquake of February, 1971, which claimed 64 lives and resulted in over \$500 million in property damage, and the devastating wildland fires in September and October of 1970, were largely responsible for prompting the Legislature to pass this requirement.
-The following citation is from Government Code Section 65302(f):
+The San Fernando earthquake of February 1971, which claimed 64 lives and resulted in over \$500 million in property damage, and devastating wildland fires in September and October of 1970, were largely responsible for prompting the Legislature to pass this requirement.
+The following citation is from Government Code Section 65302(g):

-"A safety element for the protection of the community from any unreasonable risks associated with the effects of seismically induced surface rupture, ground shaking, ground failure, tsunami, seiche, and dam failure; slope instability leading to mudslides and landslides, subsidence and other geologic hazards known to the legislative body; flooding; and wildland and urban fires.
+"A safety element for the protection of the community from any unreasonable risks associated with the effects of seismically induced surface rupture, ground shaking, ground failure, tsunami, seiche, and dam failure; slope instability leading to mudslides and landslides, subsidence; subsidence; liquefaction; and other seismic hazards identified pursuant to Chapter 7.8 (commencing with Section 2690) of Division 2 of the Public Resources Code, and other geologic hazards known to the legislative body; flooding; and wildland and urban fires.
 The safety element shall include mapping of known seismic and other geologic hazards.
 It shall also address evacuation routes, peak load water supply requirements, and minimum road widths and clearances around structures, as those items relate to identified fire and geologic hazards."